Ugolny Airport

 In May 2019, the airport was named in honor of the Chukchi writer Yuri Rytkheu.

 Civilian history

 The Soviet-built Ilyushin Il-62 was a workhorse of the route from Moscow Domodedovo Airport to Anadyr for many decades.
-There is occasional charter aircraft service from Nome, Alaska to Anadyr.
+There is occasional charter aircraft service from Nome, Alaska, to Anadyr.

 Anadyr was featured in the American novel Flight of the Old Dog.

 In 2018, 102,806 passengers passed through this airport.

-On 3 January 2020, United States pilot Matt Guthmiller posted a video of his experience entering the Chukotka Autonomous region and landing at DYR without the correct documentation.
+On 3 January 2020, United States pilot Matt Guthmiller posted a video of his experience entering the Chukotka Autonomous region without the correct documentation after landing his plane at DYR.

 Incidents and accidents

-Owing to its geographic location, its long, concrete-reinforced, heavy load-bearing runway, as well as its modern terminal with jet bridges, the airport is well-suited and well-situated for emergency diversion at roughly the midpoint of the northern route trans-Pacific routes.
+Owing to its geographic location, its long, concrete-reinforced, heavy load-bearing runway, as well as its modern terminal with jet bridges, the airport is well-suited and well-situated for emergency diversion at roughly the midpoint of the northern trans-Pacific routes.